Chomedey, Quebec: History

-Eight days later, Laval-des-Rapides, withdrew from the merger project.
+Eight days later, Laval-des-Rapides withdrew from the merger project.
 Hesitation was also felt the city of Renaud, where a referendum was held on the issue.
-On January 16, 1961 The referendum was won by the "fusionist", and the birth of the new city was celebrated by civic festivities, held from October 8 to 15, 1961.
+On January 16, 1961 The referendum was won by the "fusionists", and the birth of the new city was celebrated by civic festivities, held from October 8 to 15, 1961.

 From then and onward, Chomedey stood out as a modern city, whose residential and industrial development excelled.
 The growth of Chomedey on the industrial front was rapid: the city had welcomed 1 new industry per month for 2 consecutive years, between 1962 and 1964.

 In short, Chomedey quickly became a city in its own right.
 This amalgamated municipality was already expanding, shortly after its creation.
 In 1963, the new city studied the possibility of annexing her two neighbours, the towns of Sainte-Dorothée and Fabreville.

 In 1964, the city inaugurated the new city hall.
 The building, designed according to the plans of the architects Affleck, Desbarats, Dimakopoulos, Lebensold and Sise, was to be part of an architectural ensemble that would constitute the Civic Center of Chomedey to house various services, including a library, a theater and an art center.
 The planned complex was not realized until the creation of the City of Laval.